Which of the following type of capital is not rewarded by...

 All the classes of shares above are rewarded with dividends. that is, if you subscribe to any of the shares, the company would pay you dividends as returns on investment, while debenture is an certificate that acknowledges a debt owed by one person to another.

-The following are problems of development planning in Nigeria EXCEPT ...
+The following are qualities of money EXCEPT ...